asciamanna/asciamanna.github.io/_drafts/the-dangers-of-software-metrics.md

 Even if your organization has embraced agile and doesn't suffer from these alarming problems, leadership-driven metrics are still an issue.

 ### Lacking Team Input

 Another problem is that these metrics lack the team's input.
 The team would know best what metrics actually matter to them.
 By making the team aware of what problem the organization is trying to solve the team may be able to help come up with a different way to address the problem.
 Instead these metrics are used so that the leadership of the organization can solve the individual team's perceived problems for them, taking away the team's ownership.

 ### Gaming Metrics
 [Ron Jeffries](http://ronjeffries.com/) has written an article about managing an agile team via metrics, [Do You want Crappy Agile](http://ronjeffries.com/articles/016-03/you-want/)?
 There he discusses that a majority of metrics are useless.
-Furthermore, teams will game the metrics.
+Furthermore, teams will game these metrics.
 If they are working as hard and as smart as they can and are being asked to increase velocity, for example, story point estimates will increase.
 If they are being asked to get more stories done, they will write smaller stories.

 ### Agile Values at Stake
 When metrics are used to manage an agile team the result is a gaming of the metrics.
 This ruins transparency on the team.
 Furthermore, if metrics are used as a way to assert control over a cross-functional team the team loses ownership of their work and their ability to self-organize.
 If you really want to know if you agile teams are doing well measure outcomes.